Student FAQs for COVID-19

 Our lecture theatre/tutorial room/lab/studio is very warm/cold, what can be done about this?

 Ventilation systems within the University's buildings have been adjusted to provide the maximum amount of outside air supply possible.
 This will result in a major change to how the systems will operate given our ventilation system is typically designed to recirculate already cooled/heated air within the building and introduce small amounts of outside air.
-Building occupants will notice our buildings will be warmer/colder inside, depending on the weather, as we have now increased the intake of outside air.
+Building occupants will notice buildings will be warmer/colder inside, depending on the weather.

 What are the requirements for mask wearing on campus?